towczare/s01e05/02/README.md

 * :+1: splitting single test to multiple ones allows us to get one single scenario when test fails
 * :+1: it is way easier to spot reason why a certain test failed
 * :+1: additional ability to import data params from external source
+* :+1: convention names for easier connection between csv data and test

 ## Fixing bugs and tests